jewettaij/moltemplate/examples/coarse_grained/DNA_models/oxDNA2/oxDNA2_simple_duplex/README.txt

-This is a simple example demonstrating how to build a short straight coarse-grained helical double-stranded DNA polymer using the oxDNA2 force field with moltemplate.
+This is a simple example demonstrating how to build a short straight coarse-grained helical double-stranded (B-form) DNA polymer using the oxDNA2 force field with moltemplate.

 This is based on the corresponding LAMMPS example located in this subdirectory: examples/USER/cgdna/examples/oxDNA2/duplex1/
 ...which is distributed with LAMMPS.
 (The conversion into MOLTEMPLATE format was done automatically using the "ltemplify.py" file converter.)

-WARNING: As of 2019-11-02, this example has not been tested or optimized.
+WARNING: As of 2020-11-20, this example has not been tested or optimized.
          You should probably alter with the timestep, and langevin-settings to improve the simulation efficiency.